How To Expedite a Passport: Your Essential Guide to Hassle-Free Adventures

 Tradition Passport Processing Time

-When someone applies for their passport, they’re usually given a five to seven-week processing time.
+When someone applies for a passport, they’re usually given a processing time of 5 to 7 weeks.
 Currently, the standard processing time is 8 to 11 weeks!
 Day one, the first day of the time frame, is not when an applicant sends in their application.
 Day one starts when the U.S. State Department receives the passport applications.

 This also doesn’t include how long the U.S. State Department will take to return the passport to the applicant’s delivery address.
 As a result, even though the official processing time is five to seven weeks, the process can take more than ten weeks.

-So if a passport is needed for a set date, you must factor in at least 8 to 11 weeks for processing.
-And the eleven weeks do not account for any backlogs, shipping issues, or other things that could cause delays.
+So if a passport is needed for a specific date, you must factor in 8 to 11 weeks for processing.
+The eleven weeks do not account for any backlogs, shipping issues, or other things that could cause delays.

-If you need a passport quicker than eleven weeks or don’t have eleven weeks before you travel, you must apply for an expedited passport.
+If you need a passport sooner than 11 weeks, or don’t have 11 weeks before you travel, you must apply for an expedited passport.

 This service places a passport on the “priority” list.
 This, in turn, ensures it is processed faster than everyone else’s.